Predicting topological quantum phase transition from dynamics via multisite entanglement: Introduction

-Further, topologically ordered states are of particular interest in quantum information processing tasks \cite{doi:10.1063/1.1499754, RevModPhys.80.1083} which include quantum communication, quantum computation, quantum error correcting codes since they are resilient to local perturbation and can only deviate from them through a QPT \cite{Levin2006, Kitaev2006, Jiang2012, Yao2010, Abasto2008,Lidar2008, Chen2010, Zhang2022, Schotte2019}.
-Several information theoretic quantities, such as block entanglement entropy, multipartite entanglement, quantum discord, and Fisher information of the ground state in the Kitaev code and the modified one are shown to be useful to detect TQPT \cite{Zarei2022}.
-Note, however, that the bipartite reduced states possess vanishing entanglement, thereby incapable to detect TQPT.
-In a very recent work \cite{amit22}, it was demonstrated that TQPT may be distinguished using localizable entanglement obtained from the dynamical state of the Kitaev code in presence of a parallel magnetic field which is influenced by Markovian and non-Markovian dephasing noise.
+Further, topologically ordered states are of particular interest in quantum information processing tasks \cite{Kitaev02, RevModPhys.80.1083} which include quantum communication, quantum computation, and quantum error correcting codes since they are resilient to local perturbation \cite{Levin2006, Kitaev2006, Jiang2012, Yao2010, Abasto2008, PRB77, Chen2010, Zhang2022, Schotte2019}.
+More specifically, the toric code can be used as quantum memory to store quantum information due to its robustness against local and thermal errors \cite{Kitaev02}.
+Several information theoretic quantities, such as block entanglement entropy \cite{PRB77, entropy_tqpt2, entropy_tqpt3}, multipartite entanglement \cite{Zarei2022}, quantum discord \cite{Chen2010}, and the Fisher information \cite{Zhang2022} of the ground state in the Kitaev code and quantities derived from them have been shown to be useful to detect the TQPT.
+Note, however, that the bipartite reduced states possess vanishing entanglement, thereby making them incapable of detecting a TQPT.
+A very recent work \cite{amit22} demonstrated that the TQPT may be distinguished using localizable entanglement obtained from the dynamical state of the Kitaev code in the presence of a parallel magnetic field which is influenced by Markovian and non-Markovian dephasing noise.
+Topological quantum criticalities were studied under non-equilibrium conditions \cite{arnab_tdqpt_critical2,jafari_longrange_kitaev_dqpt2, jafari_utkarsh_longrange_kitaev_dqpt1}, and it was shown that under Floquet or periodic driving, dynamical states can also predict \cite{jafari_floquet_dqpt1,jafari_floquet_dqpt2, jafari_floquet_dqpt3, jafari_floquet_dqpt4} equilibrium critical points \cite{jafari_critical_dqpt} including topologically ordered critical points. \cite{floquet_milad1, jafari_floquet_nonhermitian_topological_dqpt}.